-- Exploration babies and young children explore the world around them using their senses, young children do not always know the difference between gnawing on a toy and biting someone. - Teething swelling gums can be painful and cause discomfort; this can be relieved by biting or chewing on some thing. - Cause and effect at around one year old, children become interested in what happens when they do something.
-For example, they may bang a spoon on a table and discover it makes a notice.
+- Exploration babies and young children explore the world around them using their senses, young children do not always know the difference between gnawing on a toy and biting someone. - Teething swelling gums can be painful and cause discomfort; this can be relieved by biting or chewing on something. - Cause and effect at around one year old, children become interested in what happens when they do something.
+For example, they may bang a spoon on a table and discover it makes a noise.
 This behaviour may be repeated again and again to support their learning and development.
 This could be the case with biting as the child explores the reaction to biting someone. - Attention when children are in a situation where they feel they are not receiving enough attention biting is a quick way of becoming the centre of attention. - Independence toddlers are trying very hard to be independent using phrases such as "me do it" and "mine".
 If a child wants a toy, or wants another child to do something this could lead to a biting incident. - Frustration children can be frustrated by a number of things, such as long waiting times before or after transitions times.
-Wanting to do something independently, but not quite
+Wanting to do something independently, but not quite being able to manage the task or having the vocabulary to express themselves clearly.
+This can lead to biting as a way of dealing with this frustration.

-- being able to manage the task or having the vocabulary to express themselves clearly.
-This can lead to biting as a way of dealing with this frustration. - Environment an environment that does not provide challenge, or allows children to become uninterested can lead to displays of negative behaviour such as biting. - Not having their needs met children who are tired, hungry or uncomfortable may bite others as a way of expressing their emotions. - All these triggers should be considered it could be one of these factors or a combination of them.
+- Environment an environment that does not provide challenge, or allows children to become uninterested can lead to displays of negative behaviour such as biting. - Not having their needs met children who are tired, hungry or uncomfortable may bite others as a way of expressing their emotions. - Satisfy a need for oral-motor stimulation(sensory). - Imitate actions that they may have seen from others around them. - Act in self-defense. - Communicate or express difficult feelings, such as frustration, anger, confusion, or fear ("There are too many people here and I feel cramped"). - All these triggers should be considered it could be one of these factors or a combination of them.